 Education Tax Credits

 The U.S. Congress established federal tax credits for qualified college tuition and related expenses under the Taxpayer Relief Act of 1997 and the American Recovery and Reinvestment Act (ARRA) of 2009.
 Please visit Tax Credit Information (UH System) for more information about these tax credits as well as other education-related tax credits.
-For additional help, visit the Internal Revenue Service (IRS) or review IRS Publication 970 (PDF).
+For additional help, review IRS Publication 970 (PDF).

 All students (except nonresident alien students) who were charged qualified tuition and related expenses for credit classes, or received a scholarship or grant between January 1 and December 31, 2016 will receive a Form 1098-T Tuition Statement.
 This form will reflect amounts billed on your student account during the calendar year (regardless of the year in which the semester started), as well as scholarships and grants paid during the same period.
 Reportable amounts for Spring 2017 posted to your student account prior to December 31, 2016 will be reflected in the 1098-T form for calendar year 2016.